IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

   - ### Testing a DB2 Service

-    If you want to see if this service call works, you can do so with the REST client.
+    To see if this service call works, you can do so with the REST client.

     - Make sure to use the POST method and the Header with Content-Type of application/json
     - Copy the url for the service and paste it into the URL field (you can get this from the listing of services using the note above)